easydatawarehousing/ruby_measure_responsetime/README.md

 - These scripts are meant to explore the differences between Ruby versions, not test the end-2-end performance of for instance a website.
-  In the real world there are many more factors influencing total reponse time, mainly network latency, but also things like proxy servers or load balancers, loading of CSS and javascript
+  In the real world there are many more factors influencing total reponse time, mainly network latency and database performance, but also things like proxy servers or load balancers, loading of CSS and javascript
 - These scripts are not emulating a full webbrowser page load (so including js/css/images), just some html requests to see differences between Ruby versions
 - When testing an application try to avoid using calls that perform